 Lily’s Sugar-Free Dark Chocolate Chips are sweetened with erythritol, inulin, and stevia, and they’re about the same size and texture as regular chocolate chips.
 They’re not cheap, so I usually buy a multi-pack to save a bit of money.

-KNOW Foods Know Better Chocolate Chips are only sweetened with allulose, so if you have digestive discomfort with Lily’s chocolate chips, you might want to try these.
-They are a little smaller than regular chocolate chips and seem to my taste buds to have a lower fat content.
-They are slightly sweeter, crunchier and burn a little easier than Lily’s.
-All that said, I LOVE them, and I LOVE having the option of allulose sweetened chocolate chips.
+Lakanto Chocolate Chips don’t contain inulin, so if you have digestive discomfort with Lily’s chocolate chips, you might want to try these.
+Lakanto’s chips are sweetened with monk fruit and erythritol.
+They are slightly sweeter and flatter than Lily’s chips.
+All that said, I LOVE the clean flavor of Lakanto’s chocolate chips.

 Keto Friendly Flours